-- Compile the program and step-over until the c=a+b is executed.
+- ☐ Compile the program and step-over until the c=a+b is executed.
 Add a watch for c and the expected value is 16. - □ Step-over the subtraction and notice the value of c.
-The int data type by default is not signed, so c cannot be the expected -6.
+The int data type by default is signed, so c will be the expected -6.
 The modular arithmetic works like a car odometer when the car is in reverse only in binary.
-For example, 00000001 minus 1 is 00000000, subtract another 1 and you get 11111111. - Reset and again step up to the c=a+b.
+For example, 00000001 minus 1 is 00000000, subtract another 1 and you get 11111111.
+When using signed binary a 1 in the most significant bit signifies that the number is negative.
+Therefore, 11111010 represents -6 - Reset and again step up to the c=a+b.
 Click the Eval tab.
 This pane allows a one time expression evaluation.
 Type in a+b and click Eval to see the debugger and calculate the result.
 The complete expression may also be put in the watch pane as well.
 Now enter b=10 and click Eval.
 This expression will actually change the value of B if the "keep side effects" check box of the evaluation tab is checked.
 Check it and click Eval again.
-Step over the addition line and click the Watch tab to observe the c value was calculated with the new value of b.
+Step over the addition line and click the Watches tab to observe the c value was calculated with the new value of b.